 ca. 15 BCEIn his De Architectura, the Roman architect and historian Marcus Vitruvius Pollio describes criminal plagiarism charges resulting from a poetry competition in Alexandria:

 [The judge] told them that only one of the competitors was a poet, that the others had recited other men's compositions, and that the judges ought not to decide upon thefts but upon compositions.
 The people were astonished, and the king in doubt; but [the judge], relying on his memory, quoted a vast number of books on certain shelves in the library, and comparing them to what had been recited, made the writers confess that they had stolen from them.
 The king then ordered them to be proceeded against for the theft, and after their condemnation dismissed them with ignominy.Vitruvius cites other examples in his argument against plagiarism. "[W]e are … bound," he wrote, "to censure those who, borrowing from others, publish as their own that of which they are not the authors."
 Later, the Roman poet Marcus Valerius Martialis—aka Martial—will accuse another poet of kidnapping (plagiarus) his work.

 ca. AD 560Diarmait mac Cerbaill, High King of Ireland, resolves a copyright distribute involving the unauthorized distribution of monastic texts using a legal principle based on the idea that if a lost calf is found, it belongs to the mother's owner.
 "As a calf belongs to its mother," High King Diarmait is reported to have said, "so does a copy belong to its book."

-—an Anglicization of Martial's reference to literary thieves as practitioners of kidnapping (plagiarus
+1601In his satirical play The Poetaster, Ben Jonson refers to a literary thief as a plagiary—an Anglicization of Martial's reference to literary thieves as practitioners of kidnapping (plagiarus).